Doctor insights on:

 Some details...: Tendinitis is inflammation of the tendon, resulting from micro-tears that happen when the musculo-tendinous unit is overloaded with a force that is too heavy and/or too sudden.
 Tendinosis is a degeneration of the tendon’s collagen in response to chronic overuse, especially when overuse is continued without giving the tendon time to heal (such as with repetitive strain injury like using a mouse). ...Read moreSee 1 more doctor answer

 See below: Rheumatoid arthritis is a destructive, inflammatory arthritis that is caused by the production of antibodies in your body that attacks the joint lining called the synovium.
 Osteoarthritis is not an autoimmune condition and is generally thought to be a condition in which degeneration of a joint outstrips its ability to heal itself.
 There is also inflammation.
 Osteoarthritis is generally less severe. ...Read moreSee 3 more doctor answers

 General vs specific: Rheumatism is a general term used to refer problems of the joint or tissue.
 Rheumatoid arthritis is a specific diagnosis.
 It is a systemic, inflammatory process that can result in joint destruction.
 Early diagnosis and treatment is the key to controlling rheumatoid arthritis. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- What is the difference between psoriatic arthritis and polymyalgia rheumatica?
+- What is the difference between arthritis and osteoarthritis?

-- What is the difference between autoimmune diseases and inflammatory arthritis?
+- What are the differences between gout and arthritis?